 Members In Action

-Osteoporosis Canada will be releasing updated Osteoporosis Management Clinical Guidelines in the fall of 2019.
-Along with a steering committee, working groups have been established including: risk assessment, pharmacotherapy, exercise and nutrition.
+Osteoporosis Canada will be releasing updated Osteoporosis Management Clinical Guidelines in the fall of 2020.
+Along with a steering committee, working groups have been established including: risk assessment, pharmacotherapy, exercise, nutrition and knowledge translation.
 There is also a stakeholder committee and a Conflict of Interest monitoring committee.
 A primary care physician and a member of the Canadian Osteoporosis Patient Network (COPN) are integral members of each committee to ensure all voices are heard.

 These working groups are tasked with identifying primary questions and outcomes relevant to the guidelines and their working committee.
 These questions will serve as the basis for searching specific databases in the collection of current and relevant data.
 The GRADE approach (Grading of Recommendations, Assessment, Development and Evaluation) is being used.